 Happy New Year!
-It’s been a few months since the last Author Toolbox Blog Hop, what with NaNoWriMo and the festive break, but we’re back with the first hop of 2019.
-(I’m a little late as I’ve been away for a couple of days!)
+It’s been a few months since my last post, what with NaNoWriMo and the festive break, but I’m back with my first post of 2019.
+Today I want to talk about that age-old thing, writer’s block.

 Whether you’ve been writing for years, or you’re new to the craft, you’ll almost certainly have heard of writer’s block.
 You’ve probably even suffered from it, to some extent.
 And if not, then you most likely will at some point in your writing career.
 (Sorry!)